speakeasy-sdks/nango-typescript-sdk/docs/sdks/integrations/README.md

 * [list](#list) - Returns a list of integrations including their unique keys and providers as configured in the Nango API.
 * [create](#create) - Create a new integration including its provider configuration, OAuth details if applicable, and associated integration ID.
 * [update](#update) - Edit an integration, specifically tailored for OAuth APIs, updating the provider configuration along with OAuth client ID and secret.
-* [fetch](#fetch) - Returns details of a specific integration identified by its provider configuration key, optionally including credentials if specified.
+* [get](#get) - Returns details of a specific integration identified by its provider configuration key, optionally including credentials if specified.
 * [delete](#delete) - Deletes a specific integration identified by its provider configuration key.

 ## list